jannatulhashi/Citi_Bike_Data_Visualization_Lead/README.md

 # Citi Bike Data & Visualization Lead
-Analyzing and visualizing New York Citi Bike data to deliver insights on ridership and station usage, enabling city officials to make informed decisions for the city program's enhancement using Tableau.
+Analyze and visualize New York Citi Bike data to deliver insights on ridership and station usage, enabling city officials to make informed decisions for the city program's enhancement using Tableau.

 ## Background